Spiced Apple Butter Recipe

 • Rhubarb Hibiscus Jam, with pectin, Food in Jars.
 2.25 lbs:2 c. sugar

 Several of the recipes call for lemon, often expressed as the juice and zest of one lemon.
 I don't always have fresh lemons on hand; I'm using 3 T. bottled lemon juice to stand in for a single fresh lemon zest + juice.
-This gives a boost to the pectin levels without adding pectin.
+This gives a boost to the pectin levels without adding commercial pectin, which I prefer not to use.

 Tayberry Rhubarb (Taybarb) Jam